-- So drinking a little baking soda saves using your digestive bicarbonates, and the bicarbonates stored in your blood plasma.
+- Drinking a little baking soda saves using your digestive bicarbonates and the bicarbonates stored in your blood plasma should this be necessary.
 For the same reason, it is better to take vitamin C as ascorbates rather than as ascorbic acid.

 - Sodium bicarbonate used as a mouthwash will strengthen tooth enamel.
 It will also counter the build up of bacteria in the mouth.
 It can be used as a tooth powder that is an excellent substitute for toothpaste, or as the main ingredient if you are making your own toothpaste.
 If you regularly brush or rinse with baking soda, you protect against periodontitis (gum disease), plaque and tooth decay.

 Why add baking soda to vinegar / citrus juice?